DEPA: Self-Supervised Audio Embedding for Depression Detection: Abstract

 \section{Abstract}

-Depression detection research has increased over the last few decades as this disease is becoming a socially-centered problem.
-One major bottleneck for developing automatic depression detection methods lies in the limited data availability.
-Recently, pretrained text-embeddings have seen success in sparse data scenarios, while pretrained audio embeddings are rarely investigated.
-This paper proposes \textit{DEPA}, a self-supervised, Word2Vec like pretrained \textit{dep}ression \textit{a}udio embedding method for depression detection.
-An encoder-decoder network is used to extract DEPA on sparse-data in-domain (DAIC) and large-data out-domain (switchboard, Alzheimer's) datasets.
-With DEPA as the audio embedding, performance significantly outperforms traditional audio features regarding both classification and regression metrics.
-Moreover, we show that large-data out-domain pretraining is beneficial to depression detection performance.
+Depression detection research has increased over the last few decades, one major bottleneck of which is the limited data availability and representation learning.
+Recently, self-supervised learning has seen success in pretraining text embeddings and has been applied broadly on related tasks with sparse data, while pretrained audio embeddings based on self-supervised learning are rarely investigated.
+This paper proposes \textit{DEPA}, a self-supervised, pretrained \textit{dep}ression \textit{a}udio embedding method for depression detection.
+An encoder-decoder network is used to extract DEPA on in-domain depressed datasets (DAIC and MDD) and out-domain (Switchboard, Alzheimer's) datasets.
+With DEPA as the audio embedding extracted at response-level, a significant performance gain is achieved on downstream tasks, evaluated on both sparse datasets like DAIC and large major depression disorder dataset (MDD).
+This paper not only exhibits itself as a novel embedding extracting method capturing response-level representation for depression detection but more significantly, is an exploration of self-supervised learning in a specific task within audio processing.